bshredder/gene-sequencer/README.md

 **Learning Objectives**

-This project has multiple parts that focus on different learning objectives. the first part provides: Practice developing abstract data types (ADTs) using object oriented design (OOD).
-You will be defining and implementing classes, using file streams, references, and writing unit tests.
-The second part builds on the first and provides experience using ADTs to model a system.
-It also provides practice implementing operator overloading and algorithm design.
-The entire program is also a review of flow control logic, selection, and looping.
+This project has multiple parts that focus on different learning objectives.
+The first part provides practice developing abstract data types (ADTs) using object oriented design (OOD).
+You will be defining and implementing classes that use file streams, references, and unit tests.
+The second part provides experience using the models you encapsulated int abstract data types to model a system.
+It also provides practice implementing operator overloading as well as algorithm design.
+The entire program is a good review of flow control logic, selection, vector usage and loops.

 **Summary**